nichung/datavis_nys/README.md

 	- convert resulting ndjson object back to geoJSON using 'ndjson-reduce' as FeaturesCollection to test
 8. use 'ndjson-map' with d3 parameters to iterate and fine-tune the appropriate color scheme
 9. convert resulting ndjson object back to geoJSON and/or svg
-10. move on to choropleh refinement:
+10. move on to choropleth refinement:
 	- is population uniformly distributed?
 	- is color encoding effective in showing data?
 	- title, key, additional geographic cues?